Here is your complete DIY travel guide to the tourist spots in Samar province!

 Sulpan Cave is ranked among the best caves in Samar and the entire region.
 It’s unique for having a charming waterfall before its entrance.
 Measuring more than five kilometers long, the cave houses stunning stalactite and stalagmite rock formations, an underground river, and lakes.
 The cave is just a walking distance from the Pinipisakan Falls

 17. Calicoan Island

 Calicoan Island is located some kilometers away from mainland Samar.
-It is a perfect getaway for those who prefer less tourist destinations.
+It is a perfect getaway for those who prefer less touristy destinations.
 If you’re an introvert like me, there’s just nothing like it here.
-Imaging just simply lying on the beach while gazing at the serene waters, the waving palms, and the unspoiled white beaches.
+Imagine just simply lying on the beach while gazing at the serene waters, the waving palms, and the unspoiled white beaches.
 Plus, you’ll feel a sense of belongingness here because the locals are friendly and hospitable.

 - Location/Jump-off: Guiuan

 18. Lobo Cave